-The term loan and revolving credit facility have been financed by Bank of America Merrill Lynch (BAML).
-BAML, as Security Trustee, holds a debenture with the Group and including the Company.
+Bank of America, as Security Trustee, holds a debenture with the Group.
 The particulars of this charge are:

-- i) Legal mortgage over all freehold land with the exception of approximately 147 acres of disused land at the Group's Winnington site, security over which has been granted to the trustees of the Group's defined benefit pension fund as part of the December 2017 triennial actuarial review which was completed in March 2019; and - ii) Fixed and floating charges over all present and future business, undertaking and assets which are not effectively mortgaged.
+- Legal mortgage over all freehold land with the exception of approximately 147 acres of disused land at the Group's Winnington site, security over which has been granted to the trustees of the Group's defined benefit pension fund as part of the December 2020 triennial actuarial review which was completed in October 2021; and - ii) Fixed and floating charges over all present and future business, undertaking and assets which are not effectively mortgaged.